Available Now: Explore our latest release with enhanced accessibility and powerful IDP features

 In this blog, we will cover how to build a customizable and feature-rich PDF Viewer in React.
 We will be using the Apryse SDK - Apryse’s rendering engine - and building a custom UI to display PDFs, scroll pages, zoom, and search with annotation and highlighting support.

 OK!
-Let’s get started creating our PDF rendering app!
+Let’s get started adding PDF rendering to our app!

 First, we need a robust rendering engine that will display PDFs.
 There are several open-source rendering engines available such as PDF.js and PDFium, however in this article we will use Apryse’s proprietary engine since it offers so much functionality.